 We have 2 sons, one is a grad student studying genetics at the University of Washington (much to my chagrin as an alumnus of Washington State University!), and one studying computer science in Western Washington University as an undergrad We are very proud of both of them for all that they do.

 So in a short, just a normal guy, who likes to ride as much as possible.

 This blog started out to help new riders and I hope it still does but since the beginning it has grown.
 Over the years it has grown and morphed into a place for me to share stories, thoughts and ideas, some related to biking, a lot with the outdoors in general, and sometimes, not related to anything in general, but I think its important, or fun or both!

 Now, with new discoveries in Oregon, I have even more to share with you.

 I am also an avid reader, though I am finding that blogging is cutting down on my reading time!
 This means there will be occasional book reviews as well.

 I welcome comments, thoughts, ideas, disagreements and stories.
-Just like when I teach a class (I am a corporate trainer) things are a whole lot more fun and meaningful with an interactive conversation!
+Just like when I teach a class (I was a corporate trainer) things are a whole lot more fun and meaningful with an interactive conversation!